McStasMcXtrace/Schools/2023/SOLEIL_May_2023/README.md

 ## Programme

 The training is mostly focused at hands-on topical sessions, each with a few introductory slides, and guided exercises.
+The event will take place at the Training room in the Synchrotron SOLEIL T5 building (20 seats).
+See the **[registration](https://indico.synchrotron-soleil.fr/e/mcxtrace2023)** information below.

 |       |  Tues, May 9th 2023 | Wed, May 10th 2023 | Thur, May 11th 2023 | Fri, May 12th 2023 |
 |-------|-------------------|----------------------------|----------------------------|-----------------------|